IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 Mapping route 'my-app.ng.bluemix.net' to CF application 'my-app'...
 ```

-The Bluemix CLI SDK also provides API to help you print the above message:
+The Bluemix CLI SDK also provides API to help you print the previous example message:

 ```go
 ui.Say("Mapping route '%s' to CF application '%s'...",